RadiantRealms/sevenfold/README.md

 **Notes:**

-- New user registrations are placed in the "Sandbox" organization by default.
+- New users are placed in the "Sandbox" Auth0 organization by default.
-- Bank integration is a planned feature.

 **Sources:**